4ahmns2122-VR/VRProjekt2122-FKrispler/README.md

 Oculus hardware requirements https://support.oculus.com/248749509016567/ You need a VR headset in this case an Oculus Rift

 When downlaoded, you have compile time errors in the project.
-To solve them install the XR interaction toolkit package via the Package Manager. (!Enable in Advanced Settings Preview Packages).
+To solve them install the XR interaction toolkit package via the Package Manager. <br>
+(!Enable in Advanced Settings Preview Packages).

 ### Visuals:
 selbst gemacht: AUTOMAT und SCHALE, Mülleimer: